 The volume of a calcimeter reaction cell determines the relationship between the pressure increase and the amount of CO_2 released.
 This relationship is constant for a given reaction cell.
-The software uses a calibration curve to convert the amount of pressure released into a percentage of calcium carbonate.
+The calibration curve and calculated calibration factor are used to convert the amount of pressure released into a percentage of calcium carbonate.
 All points on the calibration curve represent 100% CaCO3 (for that sample weight).
+Any number of samples can be used to construct the calibration curve.
+The following are recommended for accuracy.